 Northside Clinic is a mixed billing clinic (both private billing and bulk billing) aiming to offer the same standard of healthcare to all.

-Privately billed consultations (including WorkCover and TAC) are payable at the end of the consultation and must be paid in full on the day.
-We do not invoice patients, third parties or employers directly.
-This applies to Allied Health consultations also.
-Patients are responsible for paying these fees at the time of the consultation.
+All fees owing, are payable at the end of the consultation and must be paid in full on the day.
 We accept cash, EFTPOS and credit cards (Visa and Mastercard).

-Please note there will be a $5 administrative fee for all appointments that are not paid on the day of your consultation.
-You will also be required to process your own Medicare rebate via your MyGov account.
+Please note there will be a $5 late fee applied to your account for all appointments/procedures that are not paid on the day.
+You will be responsible for claiming rebates from Medicare for appointments not paid on the day.

 Longer Consultations